 The gear ratio is the ratio of the number of turns the output shaft makes when the input shaft turns once.
 In other words, the Gear ratio is the ratio between the number of teeth on two gears that are meshed together, or two sprockets connected with a common roller chain, or the circumferences of two pulleys connected with a drive belt.

 The tooth and wheel of the gear are basic workings parts of all types of gears.
 The different types of gear are used to execute the transfer of energy in a different direction.
 For instance, when two gears of different sizes mesh and rotate, the pinion will turn faster and with less torque than the larger gear.

-The teeth of the gear are principally carved on wheels, cylinders or cone.
-Many devices that we use in our day to day life there working principle as the gear.
+The teeth of the gear are principally carved on wheels, cylinders, or cones.
+Many devices that we use in our day-to-day life there working principles as gears.

 Often gears that are meshed together will be of different sizes.
 In this case,

 - The smaller gear is referred to as the pinion and

 - The larger one is simply referred to as the gear.